How Important Are Rest Days?

 You’re hitting the gym five days a week, sometimes six.
 You’ve smashed that PB that you’ve been working towards and you feel (and look) pretty damn good.
 Why the hell would you take a rest day!?

 When you’re on a roll with your training, it can feel counterproductive to just stop.
-But are rest days actually beneficial for our training?
+But how important are rest days?
+Are rest days necessary?
 We put this question to Team Grenade® ambassador and specialist osteopath Adam Whatley and, *spoiler alert*, the short answer is YES!

 Read on to find out why and when Adam recommends you take a rest day and why this simple move is sure to help, not hinder, your training.